 It’s been some time since I wrote an update from my art studio.
-There have been many changes in my life and lots of news to report!

 My new studio is freshly painted white.
 It has many windows and a skylight.
 The studio has doors opening to the garden which is so wonderful!
 I love how bright and airy it feels in there.
 I’m not quite set up yet to make new art but it’s coming along day by day.